jsm8989/vesicles_iii/lab_notes.md

 	- Didn't notice a significant difference really, still the same features in that the wobbly ones are all shedding in some way or another
 	- Ask Pietro/Guil if these are worth imaging
 	- If contour algorithm is good enough, can also pick relatively taught ones where the fluctuations are just visible - test!
 Also might make it easier to image the larger ones

+Imaging with older sample:
+- found a nice vesicle on nikon while waiting for EF, got it on 20x and 40x (note use of 1.5mag, see temika header)
+- Found something else on confocal which was semi nice but had a weird BF, turned out to be the wrong one (forgot about the confocal asymmetry)
+- Went back and found v1 again, which had a very nice BF channel when using high illumination, which would be nice (especially if we had epi going too) but contributes to bleaching somewhat (which isn't ideal).
+- Did manage to image it with low intensity, high voltage, high offset really nicely (almost a perfect edge, save for a few artefacts)
+- NEED TO KNOW: are the olympus files good enough(ie high enough fps, max = 1/0.065) and am I scanning for long enough (currently taking 100 frames, which feels short - check mode decay times etc).
+Would be a shame to have to take all the confocal data again.
+ANALYSE!